ArkScript-lang/Ark/README.md

         -r, --repl                  Run the ArkScript REPL
         -d, --debug                 Enable debug mode
         -bcr, --bytecode-reader     Launch the bytecode reader
-        -L, --lib                   Set the location of the ArkScript standard library
+        -c, --compile               Compile the given program to bytecode, but do not run -L, --lib                   Set the location of the ArkScript standard library

         -f(function-arity-check|no-function-arity-check)